About

-The Department of Radiology and Imaging Sciences offers a one-year accredited fellowship position in abdominal imaging.
-The fellowship includes training and experience in all aspects of abdominal radiology including CT, abdominal/pelvic and vascular sonography, abdominal/pelvic MRI and peripheral MRA, and fluoroscopy.
-Image-guided biopsy and abscess drainage experience also is available.
-Participation in ongoing research is encouraged and supported.
+The Department of Radiology and Imaging Sciences offers a one-year non-accredited fellowship position in abdominal imaging.
+The fellowship includes comprehensive training and experience in all aspects of abdominal radiology including CT, abdominal and pelvic MRI, PET/MRI, ultrasound, radiography, and fluoroscopy.
+Six weeks of elective time is available to rotate through other divisions.
+Fellows participate in dedicated didactics, interesting case conference, and tumor boards.
+Involvement in ongoing research is encouraged and supported.
+The Division of Abdominal Imaging has close working relationships with specialists throughout metro Atlanta, allowing for a multidisciplinary approach to patient care.
 The program strives to prepare individuals for an academic or specialized private practice career.
-The program is accredited by the ACGME through June 2020 but will no longer be accredited starting July 2020.

 Director: Jeffrey Neitlich, MD